cerner/beadledom/RELEASING.md

 ## Preparing for the Release

+### Sonatype setup

 * A valid Sonatype user account is required to release this project.
 To create an account sign up with [Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa).
+* Once you have the Sonatype user account, you need to comment on this [JIRA](https://issues.sonatype.org/browse/OSSRH-27635) to get yourself added to the Beadledom project group.

+### One Time Shared Travis setup
+* These steps need to be performed only if need to do it if we were to revoke secrets in use by travis and create a new one.
+Since this is shared, only one of the maintainers need to do it.
 * Execute the following commands in your terminal to prepare travis-ci

     ```